 From the point of view of the Parallel Forum, the main problem to be confronted is the exclusion of the greater part of the population from effective social security coverage.
 In 2004, over half of economically active women (50.5%) and 39.5% of economically active men (PNAD, 2004) were not covered by the social security system.
 If their dependents were taken into account, the number of Brazilians totally deprived of social security coverage would rise to a total of approximately 100 million people (Melo and Considera, 2005).
-In our view, it is this lack of social security system which, as a matter of principle, should be public, solidarity-based and universal.
+In our view, it is this lack of social protection that justifies the reform of the social security system which, as a matter of principle, should be public, solidarity-based and universal.